e1miran/Now-Playing-Serato/docs/quirks.rst

 File System Notification Method
 -------------------------------

-By default, ``Now Playing`` uses operating system facilities to let it know when input files have changed.
-If ``Now Playing`` is running on a different host than the DJ software and ``Now Playing`` has been configured to read the DJ software's directory over a network mount (such as SMB) ``Now Playing`` may not get notified that a file has changed.
+By default, ``Now Playing`` uses operating system facilities to know when input files have changed.
+If ``Now Playing`` is running on a different host than the DJ software and ``Now Playing``have been configured to read the DJ software's directory over a network mount (such as SMB) ``Now Playing`` may not get notified that a file has changed.
 Selecting the `poll` option will force the application to perform a manual file system check.
-The drawbacks to this method is that more CPU and disk IO is performed as well as being on delay to get updates.
-However, events will not be missed.
+The drawbacks to this method are that more CPU and disk IO is performed and being on delay to get updates.
+However, the software will not miss events.

       NOTE: Changing this value REQUIRES a restart of the ``Now Playing`` software.